-RD has outstanding a small amount of what is classified as senior debt on its balance sheet, but this can be viewed as a legacy instrument.
-RD has no current programme for issuing senior unsecured debt, and the small amount outstanding represents so-called Junior Covered Bonds ('JCBs') - although they are not covered bonds.
+We note that RD has outstanding a small amount of what is classified as senior debt on its balance sheet, but this can be viewed as a legacy instrument.
+RD has no current programme for issuing senior unsecured debt, and the small amount outstanding (see Figure 5) represents so-called Junior Covered Bonds ('JCBs') - although they are not covered bonds.
 The implementation of CRDIV into Danish law imposes continuous compliance with LTV limits for senior covered bonds.
 With no deposit funding, in the past issuance of JCBs has helped RD to manage its cover pools while keeping senior covered bonds CRD compliant.
 JCB creditors have a secondary claim against all the assets in the associated capital centre.